SFL012/SFL012.GITHUB.IO/_posts/2018-04-29-Financial-Analysis-ExxonMobil.md

 - Balance sheet re-levered for an expensive acquisition.

 ### Disclaimer
-The information contained herein does not constitute investment advice or an offer to sell or the solicitation of any offer to buy any securities of Exxon Mobil Corp or any other security.
+The information contained herein does not constitute investment advice or an offer to sell or the solicitation of any offer to buy any securities of Exxon Mobil Corp. or any other security.